IrishMorales/CLRS-2nd-Ed-2001-Notes-Solutions/Chapter_2/Chap2_Notes.md

 **Pseudocode conventions**
 - indentation is not enough to indicate structure because indentation is hard to read if printed across multiple pages

+---

+### 2.2 Analyzing algorithms
+- predicting the resources that an algorithm will use
+- usually computational time

+_Random-access memory (RAM) model_
+- theoretical model for analyzing algorithms
+- one-processor model, instructions happen one after the other w/ no overlap

+_input size_
+- depends on the problem
+- could be number of input elements, number of bits used by input, etc.

+_running time_
+- number of steps done by algorithm